CosmoUiT: A Vision Transformer-UNet Hybrid for Fast and Accurate Emulation of 21-cm Maps from the Epoch of Reionization: CosmoUiT : UNet integrated Transformer Emulator

 \subsection{Training}

-We downsampled the training datasets to $96^3$ from $384^3$, so the memory requirement of the training is within our available resources.
+We downsampled the training datasets from $384^3$ to $96^3$, so the memory requirements for training are within our available resources.
 To enhance generalization and avoid bias toward any specific spatial orientation, we applied data augmentation by incorporating all possible 3D orientations (rotations and reflections) of the input and corresponding output cubes.
 The dataset consists of $7204$ (parameter combinations) $\times~48$ (all possible orientations) of input-output pairs.
 It was split into $80\%$ training and $20\%$ validation subsets, ensuring coverage across the full range of reionization parameter values.
 The model was evaluated using mean squared error (MSE) and coefficient of determination ($\text{R}^2$) as performance metrics during training.
 We trained it for $60$ epochs using the Adam optimizer with a learning rate of $10^{-4}$.
 The training was conducted with a batch size of $16$ on an NVIDIA A100-SXM4-40GB GPU, consuming approximately $110$ GPU hours.
 The Figure \ref{fig:variation} shows the variation of MSE loss and $\text{R}^2$ score over the number of training epochs.
 The MSE loss for training and validation data decreases exponentially, implying that the model generalizes well for the unseen data.
-The model achieves a validation MSE loss of $ 0.012$ and $\text{R}^2$ score of $0.94$.
+The model achieves a validation MSE of $0.012$ and an $\text{R}^2$ score of $0.94$.
+Once trained, the model requires $\sim 0.03$ seconds to generate a single 3D cube for a given set of reionization parameters on an RTX A4000 (16 GB) GPU.
+The inherently parallel nature of the model allows multiple cubes to be generated concurrently, depending on available GPU memory.